 Grand Marais, MN has it all.
 Not to be confused with a town by the same name in Michigan (also very nice), it is a quaint village on rocky North Shore of Lake Superior.
 From looking out past the lighthouse into the endless lake, you might think you are on the coast of Maine or Newfoundland.
 The shoreline soon gives way to a dense pine wilderness as you go inland, and up in elevation.
 This varied topography makes for excellent kayaking and hiking, and there is excellent mountain biking around nearby Lutsen.
 Given the rocky cliffs, the rock-climbing scene is deceivingly good as well.
 The canoeing in the nearby Boundary Waters Canoe Area is world-class, as it is in Ely (also on the list), and the Nordic ski scene in the winter is outstanding.
 Grand Marais offers a great home base for exploring, as well as a high-quality restaurant scene as several respected chefs have moved to the area.
 Our Favorite: The challenging hikes, along the Gunflint Trail which goes North from town into the middle of the wilderness, offer sweeping vistas of multiple wilderness lakes.
 The Caribou Rock hike is a personal favorite.

 While we did not include many mountain towns on this list – ranking mountain towns is really a separate topic – we consider Montana to be “northerly” enough to warrant a mention.
 The fact is that Whitefish has a different feel than towns in some of the other mountain states, being more remote, rugged, and authentic.
 There are many great towns set against the mountains in Montana – Bozeman and Missoula to name a couple.
 But one great northern mountain town that shares the ethic of the other towns on this list – no pretense, and highly accessible to the outdoors – is Whitefish.
 Near Glacier National Park, Whitefish is a great home base for those who want to explore the Northern Rockies.
 The downhill skiing at Whitefish Mountain is excellent, and those same mountains provide some of our favorite mountain biking in North America.
+Hiking is outstanding (this can be Grizzly country, so remember bear spray) and the scenery is breathtaking.
 What makes Whitefish special, as far as mountain towns go, is that it sits on the edge of 7-mile-long Whitefish Lake, giving you access to sailing, watersports, and excellent trout and pike fishing.
 Whitefish itself is a town of about 7,000 people that started out as an old trapping town, and is just 20 minutes up the road from the larger but equally cool northern mountain town of Kalispell.
 Our Favorite: The 7-mile Summit Trail at Whitefish Mountain is a singletrack mountain bike trail that provides incredible views from the top.
 The trail itself is suitable for capable riders of all skill levels, and gives you more than 2,000 feet of incline if you do the entire route.

 Portland is the largest city on our list.
 We almost didn’t include it because of its size, but we felt that at 65,000 residents it barely made the size cut.
 It made the outdoor activity cut, however, with flying colors.
 Portland is situation right on Casco Bay on the coast of Maine.
 The coast at this point is less rocky and rugged than further Northeast and Acadia, so it offers a different type of outdoor activity.
 Hiking and running trials abound, many with excellent coastline views.
 Sea kayaking is abundant and accessible, and given the terrain around Portland you can paddle through some protected areas if the waters are rough.
 The mountain bike scene is excellent, with some difficult singletrack trails as well as many less-technical routes, and in the winter you can hit the Nordic ski trails or head north to some of the downhill areas.
 The nearby coastal area is fun to explore — 20 minutes in one direction and you will be to Freeport, home of the iconic retailer of outdoor clothing, hats, and equipment LL Bean, and 20 minutes the other way and you will be at Kennebunkport, the famed coastal summer home of presidents.
 Portland itself, being a bit larger, is a culinary destination in its own right – especially for local seafood.
 Our Favorite: There are many choices of ways to get outside, but we lean toward fly-fishing when in this area.
 The brook trout are abundant on the nearby rivers (Maine has 97% of the US’s native brook trout population) and you if you want to cast into the Casco Bay flats you have a great chance of catching striped bass.